gvwilson/sensibleadventures/nardica/nardica.md

 she had heard people mutter about how Zillions shouldn't be allowed to wander around town without a leash.

-Mishra & Co occupied one half of a long shed that looked (and sometimes smelled) like the oldest building in Halley.
+Mishra & Co Fine Technical Work - No Job Too Small! occupied one half of a long shed that looked (and sometimes smelled) like the oldest building in Antarctica.
 The big sliding door along the side wasn't open yet, so Iffy banged on the smaller door cut into it.
 It scraped open on her third knock.